Bilevel Optimization and Heuristic Algorithms for Integrating Latent Demand into the Design of Large-Scale Transit Systems: Heuristic Algorithms and Design Properties

 \subsubsection{Arc-based Greedy Algorithm (\mynameref{alg:arc_s1})}

-Algorithm \mynameref{alg:arc_s1} describes the arc-based greedy algorithm.
-It maintains an upper bound $B^k$ that represents the best design found up to iteration $k$. \mynameref{alg:arc_s1} also uses a generalization of the ODMTS-DFD, where the second parameter represents the set of arcs that must be fixed to 1 in the ODMTS-DFD solution (line 4).
+Algorithm~\mynameref{alg:arc_s1} describes the arc-based greedy algorithm.
+It maintains an upper bound $B^k$ that represents the best design objective found up to iteration $k$.
+Algorithm~\mynameref{alg:arc_s1} also uses a generalization of the {\sc TN-DFD}, where the second parameter represents the set of arcs that must be fixed to 1 in the {\sc TN-DFD} solution (line 4).

-During each iteration, after solving such a generalized ODMTS-DFD, the resulting design $\textbf{z}_{temp}^k$ is decomposed into two parts: $\textbf{z}_{fixed}$ and $\textbf{z}_{unfixed}^k$ (line 5).
-The partial design $\textbf{z}_{fixed}$ denotes all the arcs which were constrained to be opened in the ODMTS-DFD, while $\textbf{z}^k_{unfixed}$ is the remaining assignment in $\textbf{z}_{temp}^k$.
-Given that $\textbf{z}_{temp}^k$, $\textbf{z}_{unfixed}^k$, and $\textbf{z}_{fixed}$ all satisfy constraint \eqref{eq:upperLevelConstr1_Alg}, the algorithm of \citet{johnson1975finding} can be used to find the set $Y^k$ of directed cycles (line 6).
-Each iteration attempts to add a new cycle $\textbf{y}^k \in Y^k$ to the fixed design $\textbf{z}_{fixed}$.
-Algorithm \mynameref{alg:arc_s1} does this greedily, adding the cycle $\textbf{y}^k$ which provides the greatest decrease in $B^k$ (lines 10--18).
-Therefore, the series $B^0, \ldots, B^k$ decreases monotonically over time, while the design $\textbf{z}_{fixed}$ expands over time (line 19).
-Note that the computational time of each iteration decreases since the number of variables decreases.
-Algorithm \mynameref{alg:arc_s1} also expands the trips to consider in the ODMTS-DFD (lines 21--22).

-The algorithm terminates when the design objective bound is not decreasing, i.e., $B^k = B^{k+1}$.
-This can happen for two reasons: \begin{enumerate} \item $Y^k$ is empty, i.e., there are no new bus cycles. \item No cycle in $Y^k$ provides a better objective value. \end{enumerate}
+During each iteration, after solving such a generalized {\sc TN-DFD}, the resulting design $\mathbf{z}_{temp}^k$ is decomposed into two parts: $\mathbf{z}_{fixed}$ and $\mathbf{z}_{unfixed}^k$ (line 5).
+The partial design $\mathbf{z}_{fixed}$ denotes all the arcs which were constrained to be opened in the {\sc TN-DFD}, while $\mathbf{z}^k_{unfixed}$ is the remaining assignment in $\mathbf{z}_{temp}^k$.
+Then, the sub-network candidate pool $D^k$ needs to be carefully determined while ensuring that the addition of sub-networks does not lead to infeasibility in future iterations by considering the specific characteristics and requirements of the problem at hand.
+In particular, each iteration attempts to add a new sub-network $\mathbf{d}^k \in D^k$ to the fixed design $\mathbf{z}_{fixed}$.
+Algorithm \mynameref{alg:arc_s1} does this greedily, adding the sub-network $\mathbf{d}^k$ which provides the greatest decrease in $B^k$ (lines 10--18).
+Therefore, the series $B^0, \ldots, B^k$ decreases monotonically over the iterations, while the design $\mathbf{z}_{fixed}$ expands (line 21), where the computational time of each iteration tends to decrease as the number of variables decreases.
+Algorithm \mynameref{alg:arc_s1} also expands the trips to consider in the {\sc TN-DFD} (lines 23--24).
+The algorithm terminates when the design objective bound is not decreasing, i.e., $B^k = B^{k+1}$, which can happen under the following two cases: \begin{enumerate} \item $D^k$ is empty, i.e., it does not contain any new candidate sub-networks. \item No sub-networks in $D^k$ provides a better objective value. \end{enumerate}